 Read the information below and on the Equity Scholarships page before you start an Equity Scholarships application.
 Click on a link to expand.

-Institution Equity Scholarships (IES) are university-funded scholarships to support undergraduate students with low socio-economic status who can demonstrate financial disadvantage.
+Equity Scholarships are university-funded.
+They support undergraduate students with low socioeconomic status who can show financial disadvantage.

-The Australian Taxation Office's website provides information regarding scholarships and tax, including a tool to help you check whether your scholarship is tax exempt.
+Check the Australian Taxation Office (ATO) website for information about scholarships and tax.
+The website includes a tool to help you check whether your scholarship is tax exempt.

 For further information, contact the ATO enquiry line on 13 28 61.

 Before the census date contact SATAC for advice.

 After the census date contact the University scholarships office for information.